 - Show us Your Waldo This subjective award is judged by the aid stations.
 Each aid station will get one vote for the runner who shows or has the most or best Waldo.
 Early starters are eligible for this award.
 Prize is a free entry into the 2016 race, and the crazy perpetual hat that you must return in 2016 with your unique contribution added.

-- 2014 Prize Money The following prize money, courtesy of Scott-Sports, will be awarded to the top male and female finishers in 2014.
+- 2015 Prize Money TBA.
+The following prize money, courtesy of Scott-Sports, was awarded to the top male and female finishers in 2014.
 Early starters are not eligible for prize money.

 Open Male/Female $Amount 1st place $500 2nd place $250 3rd place $125 Masters Male/Female $Amount 1st place $250 2nd place $125